ShivanshiSharma05/ai-code-assistant/README.md

 # 🤖 AI Code Assistant

-An AI-powered developer tool that helps generate, explain, and analyze code using transformer models and static analysis techniques.
+An AI-powered developer tool to generate, explain, and analyze code, designed with a scalable full-stack architecture and real-world GitHub integration.

 ---